 On this page you can find out about PhD opportunities currently available in Mathematics and Statistics.
-Click on a project title or research area below to find out more.
+Click on a project title or below to find out more.

 If a project does not come with specific funding, that does not mean that there is no funding available.
 You may be awarded a scholarship after you have submitted your application – let us know if you wish to be considered for a scholarship by including this in your application form.
 We also accept applications from students who are applying for funding separately, or have funding in place already.